-Fairfield Community Sports Club
+Fairfield Community Sports Hub

-Fairfield Community Sports Hub SCIO (SC043752) was established in 2008 due to the demand for a sustainable local venue, suitable as a multi sports facility for the local community and surrounding areas.
+Fairfield Community Sports Hub was established in 2008 due to the demand for a sustainable local venue, suitable as a multi sports facility for the local community and surrounding areas.
 The upgrading and growth of facilities has been helped by grants, fundraising events, committee members, and local community groups.
 The ethos of the Hub is to be the catalyst in bringing back a sense of pride, enthusiasm and connectivity to the community through sport and other recreational activities for both youths and adults alike.

 The Hub promotes active participation in sport, exercise and physical activity for as many people as possible in the community while aiming to create healthy members of the community who are able to cope with the stresses of daily life.
 The Hub have a hard working committee who have developed the Hub further with the introduction of disability football, girls football and walking football.
 Fairfield have developed close links with Active Schools enabling the Hub to deliver football and tennis in the local schools and run holiday programmes.

 The Hub’s facilities currently consist of an 11 a side grass pitch at Fairfield Park, Drumgeith Pavilion and Fairfield Sports & Leisure Club.
 Drumgeith Pavilion includes a gym studio which is used to deliver activities including boxing and fitness classes for the community.
 In addition the pavilion includes a community café and changing facilities.
-The Hub have ambitions to continue their project further with the aim of installing a 3G sports pitch at Fairfield Park.

 Fairfield’s sports include: